 This website creates a small number of Google Analytics cookies:

 We use Google Analytics to find out information about your visit such as the amount of time you’re on our website, how many times you’ve visited, and how often you visit.
 If you’d prefer not to have Google Analytics cookies saved on your computer, you can change this through your browser’s privacy preferences.
-Instead, you could install a browser add-on that helps you manage Google Analytics cookies.
+Instead, you could install a browser add-on that helps you manage Google Analytics (GA) cookies.
+For information on GA cookies please view the links below:

 Third party links